 Vinyl Siding – It can be a terrific thing when done correctly.
 Pressure washing is a perfect way to wash away years of mold, mildew and grime, but if done incorrectly it can cause damage to your home.
 Our soft water washing method uses absolutely no pressure near your siding or windows.
-We have 25 years of experience and only the finest pressure washing equipment in the industry.
+With over 27 years of experience and only the finest pressure washing equipment in the industry.
 High pressure can not only remove dirt and grime, but it can remove paint, caulking and break window seals.
 High pressure around double and triple pane windows can rupture the seal causing Argon gas to escape.
 Over time your window will develop discoloration and condensation.

 One of the leading causes of premature paint failure is incorrect surface preparation.
 The first thing you have to do is start with a clean surface.
 This means you have to remove the mold, mildew and dirt on the surface.
 Using water alone is not enough to clean the surface.
 Soft water washing is a great way to rid the home of these contaminates.
 Our process completely covers the exterior gutters, eaves and siding with our cleaning agent.
 It’s left to dwell for a few minutes then simply rinses away; leaving your home spotless and windows intact.